kyleshay/midimapjs/README.md

 ```javascript
 m.add("xxxx"); // where xxxx is any valid value (string or numerical)
 ```
-you can get the value for any assigned value by using:
+*after the add function is called, wiggle the physical midi control to map it to that id* you can get the value for any assigned value by using:
 ```javascript
 m.get("xxxx");